filippo82/mz2023-turn-that-light-off/README.md

 ## The idea

-* Place light and motion sensors in a room.
+* Place light and motion sensors in a room 🛋️
   * Currently only the light sensor has been implemented.
-* If the light sensor detects that the light is on but the motion sensor detects that nobody is in the room, then either a message is shown on a display ("Turn the light off!") or another visual message could be shown to the user, such as a red LED turning on.
+* If the light sensor detects that the light is on but the motion sensor detects that nobody is in the room, then either a message is shown on a display ("Turn the light off!") or another visual message could be shown to the user, such as a red LED turning on 🚨
-* The user then hae one minute of time to turn that light off.
+* The user then hae one minute of time to turn that light off 💡
-* If the user turns it off within the agreed time window (default to one minute), then they get a point in a yet to be defined leader board.
+* If the user turns it off within the agreed time window (default to one minute), then they get a point in a yet to be defined leader board 📈
-* Once the user get ten points, then they can buy themselves an ice cream!
+* Once the user get ten points, then they can buy themselves an ice cream 🍦

 ## Tools